+- What does it mean for doctors?
 The NHS is already understaffed and overstretched so the RCP seeks reassurance that doctors from the EU can remain in the UK and that the UK is an attractive place to work in future.

+- What does it mean for medical research?
 The RCP wants to see the UK's access to EU funding for medical research continue after Brexit along with access to a fast and robust system for patients to access new treatments.

+- What does it mean for reciprocal healthcare arrangements?
 The RCP seeks sufficient guarantees that patients will continue to have access to necessary treatment and care outside the UK after Brexit.